-The intent of Disaster Medical Services is to supplement county governments affected by the disaster from resources available within the Division of Health Service Regulation (DHSR), Office of Emergency Medical Services (OEMS), and resources available from the State Medical Response System inclusive of the State Medical Assistance Teams, the National Disaster Medical System (NDMS), Disaster Medical Assistance Teams (DMATs), Emergency Medical Services Systems, Health Care Organizations, and the Association of Rescue and EMS.
+The intent of Disaster Medical Services is to supplement county governments affected by the disaster from resources available within the NC Department of Health and Human Services (NCDHHS) Division of Health Service Regulation (DHSR), Office of Emergency Medical Services (OEMS), and resources available from the State Medical Response System inclusive of the State Medical Assistance Teams, the National Disaster Medical System (NDMS), Disaster Medical Assistance Teams (DMATs), Emergency Medical Services Systems, Health Care Organizations, and the Association of Rescue and EMS.
 The OEMS fulfills its role as lead ESF-8 agency by coordinating non-local medical assets to augment local needs as identified by mission assignments from emergency management.